 I started this fabric surface design journey in 2009 when I was writing my newspaper column, Telling Your Story, about local artists.
+I learned about dyes and I was hooked.

 I’ve always loved crafts, and I learned so much from those I interviewed.
 What sent me over the edge into dyeing was my interview with Karen Hampton, a local fabric artist.
 For her article I wrote about her beautiful snow dyed pieces.
 After leaving her house I couldn’t wait until we had snow.
 When it finally snowed, I snow dyed and wanted more.
 Because snow is made of ice particles, I decided I’d just try ice cubes.
 And ice dyeing was born!
 I was so happy with my results that with the encouragement of fellow artist Kathy Sands, I contacted Quilting Arts.
 My first ice dyeing article was published in 2011.